agileware/civicrm-sysadm-guide/docs/integration/wordpress/incompatibilities.md

 # WordPress plugins and themes incompatible with CiviCRM

 Because of the huge number and ever-changing nature of community contributed WordPress plugins, CiviCRM cannot guarantee compatibility with contributed plugins.
-The following information may be of use in trying to identify conflicts, Please add to/edit this information as applicable.
+The following information may be of use in trying to identify conflicts.
+Please add to/edit this information as applicable.

 ## Elementor